 To learn more, check out these resources:

-Tony has 29 years of medical imaging and healthcare IT experience.
+Tony has 30 years of medical imaging and healthcare IT experience.
 At NetApp, he manages several medical imaging vendors and provides industry thought leadership and education to NetApp’s healthcare business.
-His career began clinically as a registered radiology technologist (RT).
-He earned his bachelor of science degree in telecommunications with a minor in management while working nights as an RT.
-Over the years, he has served in several different roles designing, selling, and implementing multiple enterprise imaging solutions.
+He has published articles and a newsletter and has taken part in several imaging industry events at NetApp.
+Tony’s career began as a registered radiology technologist .
+He has applied this experience in several different roles over the years, in designing, selling, and implementing multiple enterprise imaging solutions.